confiance22/tues_27185_confiance_Student_Attendance-_-_Performance_Tracking_System/README.md

 ## 📅 Timeline

 - Phase I: Problem Definition ✔️
+The system identifies a core issue in academic institutions: unreliable and inefficient tracking of student attendance and performance.
+It defines clear objectives for building a PL/SQL-based system that ensures automation, accuracy, and transparency in handling student academic data.

 - Phase II: Business Process Modeling ✔️
+A detailed business process was designed to show how attendance and grading flow through the institution.
+Swimlane diagrams and BPMN modeling were used to represent how students, instructors, and administrators interact through the system, highlighting decision points and data flow.

 - Phase III: Logical Design ✔️
+Entity-Relationship Diagrams (ERDs) were created to define all entities and their relationships.
+Primary keys, foreign keys, and normalization (up to 3NF) were applied to remove redundancy.
+Data types and constraints were applied as per business rules.

 - Phase IV: Database Creation ✔️
+Tables were physically created in Oracle using SQL DDL scripts.
+Sequences were defined for ID generation.
+Indexes and integrity constraints were enforced to ensure consistent and valid data entry.

 - Phase V: Data Insertion and Validation ✔️
+Sample records with realistic Rwandan student and instructor names were inserted.
+Test data respected all constraints.
+Data was validated for consistency, and foreign key relationships were properly tested using both attendance and grades records.

-- Phase VI: Procedures, Functions, Triggers, Packages ✔️
+- Phase VI: Procedures, Functions, Triggers, Packages ✔️ Custom PL/SQL components were developed:

+Procedures: For automated data entry like attendance marking.

+Functions: For analytics like calculating a student’s average score.

+Cursors: For displaying lists of students per course.

+Packages: To group logic in a modular way for better reuse.

+Triggers: To block attendance changes on weekdays or public holidays.
+All were tested with at least 5 valid inputs.

 - Phase VII: Advanced Programming & Auditing ✔️
+Security was improved using auditing triggers and logic.
+A dedicated Audit_Log table tracks user actions on sensitive tables.
+A separate Public_Holidays table is used by a trigger to prevent DML operations during holidays.
+This ensures regulatory and organizational compliance.

 - Phase VIII: Final Documentation & Presentation ✔️
+full README, ERD, data model, SQL scripts, test cases, and a PowerPoint presentation were created.
+All content was organized for GitHub submission.
+Presentation slides cover problem, solution, and outcomes clearly with visuals and explanation.

 ---